coderefinery/coderefinery.org/content/blog/2024-03-25-next-cr-workshop-help-needed.md

 registrations, multiple partners, and more than 10 instructors means **we need more help to keep these going**.

-**We won't schedule another CodeRefinery workshop until we can be sure we have enough people to distribute the load widely enough to make it worth it.
+**We won't schedule another very large CodeRefinery workshop until we can be sure we have enough people to distribute the load widely enough to make it worth it.
 If we don't get that, we'll scale down to what is manageable.
 Your help is essential.
 We give an initial deadline of